Conferences

 8) GREAT BRITAIN, the summit is Mount Ben Nevis.

-Mount Everest achievement
+Achievement Mount Everest

 Mount Everest is the highest mountain in the world, with a height of 8,850 meters above sea level.
 It is located in the Himalayas and marks the border between Nepal and Tibet.